 - metrics and targets

-- we are consulting in CP21/18 on proposals to extend the application of our TCFD-aligned Listing Rule for premium-listed commercial companies to issuers of standard listed equity shares (excluding standard listed investment entities and shell companies)
+- extended the application of our TCFD-aligned Listing Rule for premium-listed commercial companies to a wider scope of listed issuers

 Find out more about climate-related reporting requirements for listed companies and financial services firms.